X-API/PayRunIO.Demo.UI/docs/PayInstructions.md

 };
 ```

-If instructions need to be sequential ([more information on this can be found here](http://developer.payrun.io/docs/how-to/setting-the-employee-salary.html)), then return `false`, otherwise, if they can overlap return `true`.
+If instructions need to be sequential ([more information on this can be found here](http://developer.payrun.io/docs/how-to/setting-the-employee-salary.html)), then return `false`, otherwise, if they can overlap, return `true`.

 `parseForApi` can be overridden, if overridding make sure to call into `super.parseForApi` with the passed in `body` to do the default parsing for all instructions.